Total Customer Experience

 Measuring Customer Feedback

 EMC places high importance on measuring customer satisfaction (CSAT), maintaining industry-leading levels, and using feedback to continually drive improvements.
 This includes setting quarterly CSAT targets across EMC’s field and remote service organizations.
 EMC posts surveys and results on our internal dashboard site for EMC’s Customer Services (CS) to reference.
-We set goals for all CS managers and above based on quarterly CSAT results.
+We set goals for all CS managers based on quarterly CSAT results.

 - Product Use: Every EMC business unit participates in the TCE Product Survey program.
 This program enables the business to view customer feedback on their products in real time and, after detailed analysis, allows business unit leaders to identify and implement any changes needed.
 Combined with the Voice of Field facilitated sessions, the Product Survey program enables EMC’s TCE team to generate an action plan for initiatives to improve customers’ product experiences.

 TCE has a comprehensive “VOX” program comprised of Voice of Customer, Voice of Partner, and Voice of Field.
 We use supporting data analytics to gain deeper insight into feedback provided and drive continuous improvements based on this insight.